blaenk/site/content/notes/java.md

 There's also a `split` method that takes an input stream and splits it into a return `String[]`.
 The `splitAsStream` returns a stream that lazily splits the string.

-There's also a convenience static method `matches` on `Pattern` that takes a a string pattern and an input string to attempt to match on, and returns whether there was a match.
+There's also a convenience static method `matches` on `Pattern` that takes a string pattern and an input string to attempt to match on, and returns whether there was a match.
 There's also a `matches` method on `String` which takes a string pattern.

 The behavior of regular expressions can be set at pattern compile-time or for a particular capture group with the `(?flag:pattern)` syntax.